 Which VMG4005-B should I choose?

-Annex A is used in countries with analogue telephone networks (e.g., USA, Canada, Austria, France).
-Here, analogue voice signals occupy lower frequencies (0-4 kHz), while DSL uses higher frequencies.
+Annex A is typically used in countries with analogue telephone networks (for example, USA, Canada, Austria, France).
+In this setup, analogue voice signals occupy the lower frequency range (0–4 kHz), while DSL data is transmitted over higher frequencies.

 Disclaimer: The information below may differ from actual details.
 Please verify compatibility directly with your service provider.